Director, International, School of Social and Political Science

 Harrison KL, Adrion ER, Sudore RA, Ritchie CS, Smith A. “Low Completion and Disparities in Advance Care Planning Activities Among Older Medicare Beneficiaries.”
 JAMA Internal Medicine.
 (2016) Available at: http://jamanetwork.com/journals/jamainternalmedicine/fullarticle/2575882

 Adrion ER, Aucott J, Lemke K, Weiner JP.
 “Health care costs, utilization and patterns of care following Lyme Disease.”
 PLoS One.
 (2015) 10(2): e0116767.
 Available at: http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0116767

 Robles S, Adrion E, Anderson GF.
 “Premature adult mortality from non-communicable diseases (NCD) in middle-income countries: do NCD programs matter?”
 Health Policy and Planning.
 (2012) 27(6): 487-498.
 Available at: http://heapol.oxfordjournals.org/content/27/6/487.full?sid=9436537c-d342-4937-92c6-04f6339b8740

 Topics interested in supervising

-Healthcare costs and utilisation, public and private health insurance markets, healthcare for ageing populations, social care, and health care financing
+Healthcare costs and utilisation, public and private health insurance markets, healthcare for ageing populations, social care, health care financing, health economics, brain health

 If you are interested in being supervised by Emily Adrion, please see the links below (opening in new windows) for more information: